asterinas/asterinas/docs/src/osdk/reference/commands/profile.md

 Possible values:
     - `json`:   The parsed stack trace log from GDB in JSON.
     - `folded`: The folded stack trace for flame graph.
+    - `flame-graph`: A SVG flame graph.

 If the user does not specify the format, it will be inferred from the output file extension.
-If the output file does not have an extension, the default format is folded stack traces.
+If the output file does not have an extension, the default format is flame graph.

 `--cpu-mask <CPU_MASK>`: